VigyanShaala-International/JPMC-UI/README.md

 ### Versions ###

-* The code uses Java version 20 and Spring Boot version 3
+* The code uses Java version 17 and Spring Boot version 3.1

+### Steps to start the project ###

+* Clone this project and open in intelliJ
+* Install the correct java version and setup in intelliJ file -> project -> sdk section
+* Run the maven clean, compile and install from the Maven -> Vigyanshaala -> Lifecycle section on the right